ypriverol/os-proteomics/README.md

 - ~~11/25 - the deadline for new contributions~~
 - 11/30 - our target date for manuscript submission to the *Journal of Proteome Research*

+# Contributions from 30 Nov 2024.

+Contributions after 30 November 2024 can be done to the online GitHub version, including comments, issues, etc; but they will **NOT BE INCLUDED** in the Online version of the manuscript in JPR.

 ## Description

 This repository is an effort from the proteomics community to write a critical view point about Open source (OS) in computational proteomics.
 We aim the following: